 Delicious sausages, accompanied with mashed potatoes and onion sauce.
 This traditional dish is popular all over the United Kingdom, and some of the tastiest versions are found right here in Glasgow in Curlers Rest.
 The restaurant is around 400 years old.
 It's the oldest pub in Glasgow.
 It’s located in the heart of the West End neighborhood.
 This pub is a hit among students and residents of Glasgow with its festive atmosphere.
 By 5 o’clock the place is packed and the party begins.

 It’s a perfect place for ice cold beer and some traditional Scottish food like bangers & mash.
 People simply love this dish and make all the time.
-This dish has two names: “sausage and mash” and sometimes Scots call it “bangers and mash” because during the war when it was put too much water in it, the sausage had the potential to explode and it banged.
-This where the name came from.
+This dish has two names: “sausage and mash” and “bangers and mash”.
+The term "bangers" dates back to World War I. At that time because of meat shortages sausages were often filled with big amount of water.
+While cooking the sausages would burst with a loud noise.
+Therefore people started calling them bangers.
 The bangers are really delicious pork sausages.
 Today, the restaurants use artisan sausages.
 They’ve got black pepper and ham, onions, and leeks.
 All in all, the artisan sausages are just gorgeous.
 The whole dish includes also good mash and rich gravy.
-The gravy should be rich and glossy which is impossible to make at home to the real treat at a restaurant.

 Cullen skink is one of Scotland's most popular soups, made of smoked haddock, potatoes, and onions.
 Cullen skink can also be called smoked haddock chowder in some parts of Great Britain.

 Cullen skink is prepared with smoked haddock, onions, and potatoes.
 Try some at the Bothy restaurant which is nestled inside a network of tiny hidden streets in the trendy West End district.
 The Bothy is a great place to try Cullen skink.
 Surroundings feel like a traditional Scottish pub.
 You’re guaranteed really warm welcome.
-The Buyers road is filled with shops and vintage record store, a trendy clothing boutique, and here you’ll find the Bothy.
+The Buyers road is filled with shops and vintage record store, a trendy clothing boutique.
+Here you’ll find the Bothy.

 Cullen skink originates from a small Scottish fishing town called Cullen which is on the northeast coast of Scotland, and the word "skink" refers to traditional wear for soup.
-Traditionally the soup was eaten in coastal villages.
-Where people fish every day and then cook the freshest fish to eat this awesome soup.
-There are a lot of fish soups in Scotland, but many believe that it’s the best one.
+Originally, the soup was eaten in coastal villages.
+In that areas people fish every day and then use the freshest seafood for cooking.
+There is a variety of fish soups in Scotland, but many believe that Cullen skink is the best one.
 It’s served in a beautiful way with a garnish of chives and big chunks of potato.
 It smells and looks just amazing.
 You can really taste the cream and the haddock.
 The onions are a little crunchy and the potato is beautifully cooked and soft.
-They have a great texture.
 You can come here every day and have the taste of home.

 Duck is a flavorful bird that is considered a healthy food.
 It can be cooked whole or in separate pieces.
 Duck can be made into a soup, a casserole with pasta, pancakes, curry, and many other dishes.

 This why the best appetizer plate is served here.
 The pieces of meat and cheese are quite thick and taste aromatic and there are a few more items that can become total new food experience for you.
 Try the hard porridge.
 In the old days, the guys who worked in the land ate it in the course of a day.
 On the plate, you will also find the quince jelly.
-Quince is a fruit that they make into this slightly sticky jelly which goes amazingly with the cheeses.
-Enjoy a whiskey, a cold beer, and a plate of the cold cuts and cheese with friends.
+Quince is a fruit used to make jelly that goes amazingly with cheese.
+Enjoy a glass of whiskey, a cold beer, and a plate of the cold cuts and cheese.

 There are several different versions of how Scotch eggs were invented.
 Most sources state that it was first cooked by the Fortnum and Masons store in London.
 He was the supplier of products to the royal table, and the archives date back to the 1730s.
 Scotch eggs, prepared according to the traditional recipe have a golden and crispy shell, and their taste is out of this world.

 The Drake is a typical Scottish pub.
 On the edge of the West End district, this rather festive restaurant is ideal for a night out with friends for a delicious meal.
 Go there to try the haggis scotch egg.
 The place is packed with young students at night and workers who gather at lunch time during the week.
 It’s a nice way to discover Glasgow.
-Nothing can be more Scottish than a scotch egg.
-You’ll love the smell coming from the dish.
-In the middle of it, you’ll find a runny egg that is not hard-boiled.
+Nothing can be more Scottish than a Scotch egg.
+In the middle of it, you’ll find a runny egg.
 Speaking about the layers, you’ve got the egg, with the haggis with the bread crumbs.
 A Scotch egg is universal because you can eat it cold.

-At the restaurant, they made it like a gourmet dining experience.
+At the Drake restaurant, they turned this simple dish into a gourmet dining experience.
 They serve it warm with a side salad and with sauce as well.
 There you will find people who pour whiskey over the haggis to get the partner flavor which goes really well with the rich meat and the spiciness of the haggis.
 You can’t get bored eating this dish.
 The combination of flavors and textures is beyond the everyday food.
 This is a proper gourmet dish.
-If you come to Glasgow make sure you try the best scotch egg before you leave.
+If you come to Glasgow make sure you try the best Scotch egg before you leave.